Oath of God

 Yusuf’s step brothers had been in Egypt again

 - He said, “I just complain my suffering and my grief to God, and I know from God what you do not know (12:86).
 O my sons, go to inquire about Yusuf and his brother, and you do not despair of God’s grace; indeed, none despairs of God’s grace except the disbelieving people.”
 (12:87).
-Then when they had entered upon him, they said, “O you the honorable, the adversity has touched us and our family, and we have come with little valued goods, then pay full the measure to us and be charitable to us.
+Then when they had entered upon him, they said, “O you the honorable, there has touched us and our family the adversity, and we have come with little valued goods, then pay full the measure to us and be charitable to us.
 Indeed, God rewards the charitable.”
 (12:88).
 He said, “Do you know what you have done with Yusuf and his brother when you were ignorant?”
 (12:89).
 They said, “Are you indeed, surely you, Yusuf?”
 He said, “I am Yusuf, and this is my brother.
 Indeed, God has been gracious upon us.
 Indeed he, whoever fears God and is patient, then indeed, God does not let go waste a reward of the good-doers.”
 (12:90).
 They said, “By God, God has certainly preferred you over us, and indeed, we have been sinners.”
 (12:91).
 He said, “There is no blame upon you today.
 May God forgive for you and He has great mercy of the merciful ones (12:92).
 Go with this shirt of mine, then throw it over a face of my father, he will regain vision, and come to me with your family all together.”
 (12:93)?

 Note: Their father sent them back to Egypt to inquire about Yusuf and his brother.
 When they had entered upon Yusuf, they recognized him to be Yusuf from his question concerning Yusuf and his brother.
 When they realized their mistakes and repented for their sins, Yusuf sent them back to his family with his shirt to throw it over their father’s face to regain his vision and asked them to bring the whole family to Egypt.

-Yusuf’s family established in Egypt
+Yusuf’s family has been established in Egypt

 - And when the caravan departed, their father said, “Indeed, I can find a smell of Yusuf, if not that you may think me weakened in mind?”
 (12:94).
 They said, “By God, indeed, you are surely in your old error.”
 (12:95).
-Then when that the bearer of good news had arrived, he threw it on his face, then vision has returned.
+Then when that the bearer of good news had reached, he had thrown it on his face, then vision had returned.
 He said, “Did not I say to you; indeed, I know from God what you do not know?”
 (12:96).
 They said, “O our father, ask forgiveness of our sins for us; indeed, we have been sinners.”
 (12:97).
 He said, “I will ask forgiveness to my Lord for you; indeed, He is the Forgiving, the Merciful.”
 (12:98).
 Then when they had entered upon Yusuf, he took his parents to himself, and said, “Enter Egypt God willing safe.”
 (12:99).
-And he had raised his parents upon the throne, and they fell down prostrating to him.
-And he said, “O my father, this is an interpretation of my dream from before.
-Certainly, my Lord has made it truth, and certainly, He has been good with me, when He had taken me out of the prison, and has brought with you from the desert after that the Satan had caused discord between me and my brothers.
+And he had raised his parents upon the throne, and they fell down as prostrators to him.
+And he said, “O my father, this is an interpretation of my dream before.
+Certainly, my Lord has made it truth, and certainly, He has been good with me, when He had taken me out of the prison and has brought with you from the desert after that the Satan had caused discord between me and my brothers.
 Indeed, my Lord is Benignant to what He wills.
 Indeed, He is the Knower, the Wise.”
 (12:100).
 My Lord, You have given me kingship and have taught me an interpretation of the statements.
 As Creator of the heavens and the earth You are my Protector in the world and the Hereafter; You cause me to die as a Muslim and join me with the righteous.”
 (12:101).
 That is from a news of the unseen we reveal it to you, and you have not been with them when they have made their plan while they plot (12:102).

 Note: When Yaqub’s family entered upon Yusuf, he took his parents to himself and raised them upon the throne and informed his father that his Lord has made his dream true.
 His father got back his vision and he asked forgiveness of sin of his sons to his Lord.
 Thus, the people from Israel are established in Egypt.